plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 ---
 layout: article
-title: We dedicate 5% of our gross revenue to environmental causes and open source software
+title: 5% of our gross revenue goes to environmental causes and open source
 description: This is our pledge and commitment to give back 5% of our gross revenue to the environmental causes and open source software.
 permalink: /giving-back